bemays/mars_hill_docker/README.md

 - In order to use docker with VS code you need to download two extensions.
   - "Docker" and "Remote - Containers"

+# Docker Download Instructions

+### 1. Download Docker Desktop

+- Download Docker Desktop from https://www.docker.com/products/docker-desktop/ according to your computer's OS.

+- Sign up and create a Docker ID at https://hub.docker.com/signup
+    - Docker will send a message to the e-mail you used to sign up and will ask you to confirm your account.

+### 2. Download Linux Kernel (for Windows)

+If you are running a Windows machine, you will probably experience an error when trying to run Docker Desktop that will say something along the lines of "Docker Stopping..."
+To fix this issue, you will need to download the WSL2 linux kernel.

+- Navigate yourself to this link- https://docs.microsoft.com/en-us/windows/wsl/install

+- Scroll down to step 4, and and click the hyperlink that will allow you to download the latest package.

+- Once you have gone through the download process, --RESTART YOUR COMPUTER.-- Docker Desktop should boot up just fine.

+### 3. Complete a Test Run

+- To make your Docker Engine start running, open Docker Desktop.
+    - You can also make sure that the Docker logo in the tray (Windows) or menu bar (macOS) indicates that Docker is running

+- Navigate to your command line.
+Type "docker info".
+You should be provided with information concerning your version of Docker.

+- Let's pull an image.
+In your command line, type, "docker pull jarreed0/ml:irismlapp".
+This should pull the image that we are going to be working with in class.

+- To view your containers, type "docker images".
+It'll give an overview of the images you have available.
+REPOSITORY refers to the repository where this image originated.
+TAG refers to the version of this image.

+- To run a new image, the syntax is, "docker run -ti *REPOSITORY*:*TAG* bash".
+Essentially, you reference the repository and tag of the image you want to run. "-ti" is a flag that conveniently let's us play with the running image in the termina.
+To run our newest image, type "docker run -ti "jarreed0/ml:irismlapp bash".
+You are now running the image!
+Your command line directory should say something like, "root@6b2f6a2ebe11:/#".
+    - macOS computers with a silicon chip may receive a warning concerning the image platform.
+To fix this, type "docker run --platform linux/amd64 -ti "jarreed0/ml:irismlapp bash".
+This should fix the issue.

+- To stop the image from running, type "exit".